MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-playback.md

 ## Use the !tt extension to travel in time

-Provide a time postion in any of the following formats to travel to that point in time.
+Provide a time position in any of the following formats to travel to that point in time.

 !tt <position> - Time travel to the given position in the trace.